zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 Required parameters should be defined and sent at registration time.

-### Service registration
+## Registering with the Discovery Service

-Begin the onboarding process by registering your service with the Eureka Discovery Service.
+Begin the onboarding process by registering your service with the Discovery Service.

-Use the `POST` http call to Eureka together with the registration configuration in the following format:
+Use the `POST` Http call to the Eureka server together with the registration configuration in the following format:

 ```
 https://{eureka_hostname}:{eureka_port}/eureka/apps/{serviceId}